I’ve been taking it slow on poker that past few days as I’ve spent more time trying to train Ace to not destroy the house when I leave.

 Inexplicably, the field for the Sunday through Friday 10AM tournaments has gone unchanged.
 Sundays and Fridays have around 40 players.
 Monday through Thursdays feature around 30 players.

-in the Casino Employees Event two weeks ago I have been playing significantly more poker.
+Since my first World Series of Poker cash in the Casino Employees Event two weeks ago I have been playing significantly more poker.
 I went fairly deep in Daily Deep Stack at the World Series but didn’t cash the following weekend.
 That 2PM Daily Deep Stack is getting really big.
 There were more than 600 players the day I played with $25,000 and some change going to first place.

 Saturday I broke through again, as a combination of good fortune and good play help me take down “The Stack” Tourney at The Mirage.

 I had the good fortune of my friend and teammate Ben Devlin already playing in the $3-$6 cash game at The Mirage Saturday morning.
 He absolutely crushes that tourist-filled, river-chasing game on a regular basis.
 Since I hadn’t really decided where I was going to play yesterday I decided to head to Mirage to say hello to Ben and figure it out from there.